Thank you for getting in touch!

 When esports betting started in the early 2010s, bettors placed bets informally on niche forums or wagered in-game items.
 The latter was known as “skin gambling,” and it was far from safe.

 But as esports gained popularity and legitimacy, so did the betting side of it.
 Platforms began to offer structured odds, live markets, and regulated betting options.
+As the industry became more organized, revenue is generated through various channels such as sponsorships, advertisements, merchandise, and broadcasting rights, further fueling its growth.
 Today, esports betting is part of the wider online gambling industry.
 Many licensed sportsbooks now include it alongside traditional sports.

 Several key moments helped shape this growth.
 For instance, the rise of high-stakes tournaments like The International (Dota 2) and League of Legends World Championship created large betting volumes and global attention.
 The widespread use of streaming platforms like Twitch also made real-time engagement more accessible.